MicrosoftDocs/azure-docs/articles/storage/storage-use-azcopy.md

 	C:\myfolder\vd1\a.txt
 	C:\myfolder\vd1\abcd.txt

-If you do not specify option `/S`, no blobs will be exported.
+If you do not specify option `/S`, no blobs will be downloaded.

-### Export blobs with specified prefix
+### Download blobs with specified prefix

 	AzCopy /Source:https://myaccount.blob.core.windows.net/mycontainer /Dest:C:\myfolder /SourceKey:key /Pattern:a /S

 Assume the following blobs reside in the specified container.
-All blobs beginning with the prefix `a` will be exported:
+All blobs beginning with the prefix `a` will be downloaded:

 	abc.txt
 	abc1.txt